In August 2008, I had an Italian lesson that changed my life.

-This means going against the traditional classroom way of learning languages: you don’t need to memorise all the rooms in a house or names of sports before you can chat to Italians (I still don’t know all of them!)
+This means going against the traditional classroom way of learning languages: you don’t need to memorise all the rooms in a house, or names of sports before you can start having conversations with Italians.

 In this section, you’ll learn key Italian conversation skills such as:

 Talking about yourself in Italian